2Checkout Review (Now Verifone)

 Payouts occur weekly for merchants on the 2Sell and 2Subscribe plans.
 Sellers on 2Monetize will have monthly payouts by default.
 Slow payouts are one of the negatives that we’ve seen users mention on review sites.
 If you go with 2Checkout, try to negotiate a more frequent payout schedule (and get it in writing).

 2Checkout operates on a rolling reserve: The company will withhold 5% of your transactions for 90 days on a rolling basis.
 2Checkout also maintains the right to raise the reserve rate (hold more of your money) if your business experiences too many chargebacks or refunds.
-This is another frequent cause of complaints.
 However, keep in mind that this issue (held funds) is typical of all PSPs.
-Our article on how to avoid merchant account holds, freezes, and terminations has more advice on preventing this problem.
+Read up on how to avoid merchant account holds, freezes, and terminations to minimize the chance of this happening.

 Customer Service & Technical Support